 Enrollment and graduation data for the BS in Electrical Engineering

 Interested students can apply to pursue either a second major or a minor to enhance their background, knowledge and skills in the areas of applied physics and electrical engineering.

-Students can pursue a minor in Electrical Engineering or in Applied Physics & Electrical Engineering.
-Both minor programs require students to complete five courses consisting of three required courses and two electives.
+Students can pursue a minor in Electrical Engineering.
+The minor program requires students to complete five courses consisting of three required courses and two electives.

 A second major in electrical engineering is ideal for students majoring in many areas, such as mathematics, physics, chemistry and biology.
 Students are not allowed to add this second major to either the BS in Electrical Engineering or the BS in Applied Science (Electrical Engineering).